Leaf peeping: United States

 The Virginia Department of Conservation and Recreation introduced viewfinders for red-green colorblind people at its state parks in 2024 to allow them to leaf peep the foliage.
 Ethan Howes, a red-green colorblind Natural Tunnel State Park ranger, created the plan after being inspired by viewfinders in Tennessee, which were installed in 2017 at the Great Smoky Mountains.
 The New York Times reported that similar viewfinders for leaf peeping were introduced at locations in Georgia, Florida, and Oregon.

 Climate change and weather occurrences, such as wildfires and floods, have negatively impacted leaf peeping activities due to leaves withering early and pests increasing in quantity.
+Because of climate change, fall tends to be warmer, which can cause the season to occur a bit earlier.
 Hurricanes have also had an impact on leaf peeping activities by harming trees.
 Patrick Whittle of Associated Press wrote that a potential decrease in leaf peeping tourism could, in return, leave an impact on the economy of New England states.
 Hurricane Helene was cited as an example of a cause that negatively impacted leaf peeping activities.
+Droughts have also had an impact on leaf peeping activities; the color of leaves either becomes muted (due to limited photosynthesis) or trees shed earlier.
+In 2025, according to a leaf peeping expert, the color of leaves peaked earlier than they were supposed to do.
+However, a forest health program manager in Vermont said that there is still "some good-looking foliage out there in pockets."
 Leaf peeping tourists in Vermont were criticized by locals due to trespassing on private property and jamming the traffic.

 Other countries

 The Forest of Dean during fall.

 Leaf peeping activities were popularized in other countries, including Ireland, such as around Lough Eske.
 According to naturalist Ed Drewitt, the Forest of Dean in Gloucestershire is a popular tourist spot for leaf peeping in the United Kingdom.
 He noted that during autumn, leaves become "burnt brown/orange" in the region.
 Writing for British Vogue, Hayley Maitland listed Winkworth Arboretum, Cliveden, Stourhead, and Ashdown Forest as popular locations for leaf peeping near the London area.
+In Scotland, Cairngorms National Park and Loch Lomond are popular locations, where foliage peeks in late October and early November.

+Canada is also a popular destination for leaf peeping.
+In Montreal, leaf peeping is popular in the Mount Royal Park, where there are oak and ash trees, while in Vancouver, it is in the Stanley Park, where there are maple trees and Scouler's willow trees.
+Mount Sutton and Jacques-Cartier National Park in Quebec are also popular destinations, where visitors can see "yellows and reds".

+Other popular destinations include the Black Forest National Park in Germany, where leaves "turn a vivid orange" during fall.